eHarmony/vw-webservice/README.md

 This involves 3 steps:

 1. Build vowpal wabbit from source, then launch it in daemon mode.
-2. Specify the host and port where vowpal wabbit is running in the vw-webservice.properties file, and build+package the webservice to produce the WAR (Web Application Resource) .war file.
+2. Specify the host and port where vowpal wabbit is running in the vw-webservice.properties file, and build+package the webservice to produce the .war (Web Application Resource) file.
 3. Place the .war file into the /webapps folder of Jetty.

 Let's get started.